How to Read & Understand Food LabelsBy Jenny Craig

 Feeling unsure about what's actually 'healthy' foods when shopping at the grocery store?
-The Nutrition Facts Panel on the back of a package can help you make those healthier food choices.
-The Panel is your guide to identifying nutrients that are good for you like fiber and calcium, as well as those you might want to limit or avoid like saturated fat, sodium and added sugars.
+The Nutrition Facts Label on the back of a package can help you make those healthier food choices.
+The nutrition label is your guide to identifying nutrients that are good for you like fiber and calcium, as well as those you might want to limit or avoid like saturated fat, sodium and added sugars.
 It's important to know how to read food labels to make healthy and smart food decisions.

-Here are some quick tips for reading food labels:
+Here are some quick tips for how to understand and read food labels:

-- Found at the top, this will help identify your size of a serving and total number of servings per container.
+- Found at the top of the nutrition label, this will help identify your size of a serving and total number of servings per container.
 Packages usually contain more than one serving, which requires you to multiply all of the values listed to get an accurate amount of calories, sugar, fat, sodium, etc. per package.

-- If the portion size on the Panel doesn’t match the serving size you're used to, divide it into the “right size” portion to fit your needs.
+- If the portion size on the label doesn’t match the serving size you're used to, divide it into the "right size" portion to fit your needs.

 2. Know Your % Daily Values (DVs)

-- Scan the Panel for the % DV.
+- Scan the nutrition label for the % DV.
 This is the recommended amount for a nutrient, based on a 2000 calorie diet.

 - Your personal DV may be lower depending on your menu calorie level.